manuelbieh/react-book/ecosystem/internationalization.md

 ### Summary

-Using the examples provided in this chapter, it is relatively simple to provide internalization in our applications.
-For my personal and professional use, i18next has proven itself to be a universal and complete tool to build international applications.
+Using the examples provided in this chapter, it is relatively simple to provide internationalization in our applications.
+For my personal and professional use, i18next has proven to be a universal and complete tool to build international applications.
 Integrating with different libraries and frameworks has been a breeze.
-It offers all sorts of functionality that should be supported by a i18n framework and is easy to understand a learn with only a small set of functions: `i18n.changeLanguage()`, `t()`, `<Trans>`.
+It offers all sorts of functionality that should be supported by a i18n framework and is easy to understand and learn with only a small set of functions: `i18n.changeLanguage()`, `t()`, `<Trans>`.

-Once set up correctly \(I would advise you to check out the [complete options of i18next](https://www.i18next.com/overview/configuration-options)\), internalization in React applications is easy to achieve without having to deal with a great deal of effort.
+Once set up correctly \(I would advise you to check out the [complete options of i18next](https://www.i18next.com/overview/configuration-options)\), internationalization in React applications is easy to achieve without having to deal with a great deal of effort.
 One could even integrate with online services such as [Locize.com](https://locize.com/) or [Lokalise.co](https://www.lokalise.co) \(to name a few\) which help to create and manage translations or even outsource them automatically.